specialized806/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-create-agreement.md

     ![A screenshot showing that the signature request has been sent.](../../media/content-understanding/agreements-generate-documents-signature-request-sent.png)

-5. Once the signature request is sent, you can track its status (**Signature in progress**, **Signature completed**) through the Word pane by reloading the document management pane or selecting **Refresh**.
+5. Once the signature request is sent, you can track its status (**Signature in progress**, **Signature completed**) through the Word pane by reloading the document management pane or by  selecting **Refresh**.

     ![A screenshot of the Generate documents panel showing the request status.](../../media/content-understanding/agreements-generate-documents-signature-request-status.png)

-6. You can also view the signature in progress and view the final signed PDF document in SharePoint by selecting **Open PDF**.
+6. You can view the signature in progress and view the final signed PDF document in SharePoint by selecting **Open PDF**.

-7. You can cancel the sent signature request by selecting **Cancel request** or by selecting the **Edit** section.
+7. If you want to cancel the sent signature request, select **Cancel request** or select the **Edit** section.
 This will cancel all running flows, unlock the section for further edits, and return the document to the **Draft** state.

     ![A screenshot showing that the Can signature request confirmation screen.](../../media/content-understanding/agreements-generate-documents-cancel-signature-request.png)